Most of my working life has been in service of others.

 Whether as a union activist, as a university instructor, creative collaborator, or administrative professional in the arts, as a yoga teacher and meditation guide, informal coach and mentor, or as an executive assistant, business development manager and strategic partner to leadership in both the public and private sectors, i have dedicated myself to creating frameworks and conditions for the flourishing of big visions.

-It was easy for me to be a champion other people.
+It is easy for me to be a champion other people.
 Much harder to do for myself.

 The shift started with a vision.